Billotais/bilat.xyz/vita.md

-<a name="architecture_"></a>
+<a name="model_"></a>

-# Architecture
+# Model

-The architecture proposed here is a concolutional autoencoder with skip connections, also known as *U-net*.
+The model proposed here is a concolutional autoencoder with skip connections, also known as *U-net*.
 Starting from this base model, a dew improvments were then added, such as a discriminator network to transform the model into a GAN and an autoencoder to further improve the learning process.

 After this, techniques like Collaborative GAN, Conditional GAN **and Patch GAN** were also implemented.

-<a name="original_architecture_"></a>
+<a name="original_model_"></a>

-## Original Architecture
+## Original model

 The original architecture is, as mentionned before, a convolutional autoencoder with skip connections.
 It consists of $N$ downsampling blocks, one bottleneck block, $N$ upsampling blocks and a final convolutional layer.
 There are stacking residual connections between a downsampling and an upsampling block at the same level, and an additive residual connection between the input and the final block.

 ![architecture.png]({{site.baseurl}}/img/vita/architecture.png)

 Each domnsampling block consists of a convolutional block, and a ReLU block.
 These have a stride of 2, the number of channels outputed by each convolutional block is given by the array `[126, 256, 512, 512, 512, ...]`, and the size of filters is given by the array `[63, 33, 17, 9, 9, 9, ...]`.
 The ReLU block is more precisely a Leaky rectified linear block with a slope of 0.2 on the negative side.